lee772943638-design/SiFli-SDK/example/rt_device/rtc/README_EN.md

 ## Exception Diagnosis

+1. RTC timing is not accurate:
+1.1 Confirm if the crystal configuration is correct:
+For example, if there is no external 32k, you need to configure 'LXT_Disable'.
+1.2 Confirm that RTC has been enabled ([menuconfig configuration](#menuconfig-configuration)).
+1.3 After RTC initialization, it will be recorded in the RTC ACKUP register:
+`HAL_Set_backup(RTC_BACKUP_INITIALIZED, 1)`
+When it is not a cold start, RTC will not reinitialize, so when RTC configuration changes, it is necessary to perform a cold start (or manually clear this flag).

 ## Reference Documentation
 <!-- For rt_device examples, the RT-Thread official website documentation provides more detailed explanations, you can add webpage links here, for example, refer to RT-Thread's [RTC documentation](https://www.rt-thread.org/document/site/#/rt-thread-version/rt-thread-standard/programming-manual/device/rtc/rtc) -->